 Investing Every Month

-Every month, as soon as I am done paying my bills for the month, I transfer the money left on my broker account.
+Every month, I transfer the money left to my broker account after I pay my monthly bills.
 And as soon as the money reaches my broker account, I invest it in the stock market.
-I only invest in a single ETF every month.
+I only invest in a single Exchange Traded Fund (ETF) every month.

 This strategy is straightforward, but it works quite well.
 And contrary to what people believe, it takes me very little time.
 It does not take me more than 10 minutes per month.

-It is why I have always recommended my readers to invest every month and not less frequently.
+I have always recommended that my readers invest every month and not less frequently.

-For me, it is clear that people are going to lose money when they invest every quarter instead of investing every month.
-But until now, I never did the simulations.
+For me, it is clear that people are will lose money when they invest every quarter instead of investing every month.
+But until now, I have never done the simulations.
 It is time to change that!

-Let’s find out exactly how much quarterly investors are losing compared to monthly investors!
+Let’s find out exactly how much quarterly investors lose compared to monthly investors!

 Differences in investing frequencies

 The best way to know whether investing every month or every quarter makes any difference is by running simulations!
-And it turns out, I have a wealth of historical data available to me!
+And it turns out I have a wealth of historical data available!

 I have collected a lot of data for my simulations of the Trinity Study.
 I have the monthly returns of the U.S. stock market from 1871 to 2019.
 So, I can use this data to see the difference between different investing frequencies.

-Let’s start with the average portfolio after 10 years of investing.
+Let’s start with the average portfolio after ten years of investing.
 The investor is investing 1000 USD per month.
-If the investing frequency is 2 months, the investor will wait 2 months and invest 2000 USD.
-And if the frequency is 6 months, the investor will wait 6 months and invest 6000 USD.
+If the investing frequency is two months, the investor will wait two months and invest 2000 USD.
+And if the frequency is six months, the investor will wait six months and invest 6000 USD.
 At the end of the simulation period, I will take the average portfolio value into account.

-So, let’s start to see the difference after 10 years of investing:
+So, let’s start to see the difference after ten years of investing:

-After 10 years, if you invest once per quarter, you already lost 1617 USD.
-And if you invest even less frequently every 6 months, you have lost 4033 USD!
+After ten years, if you invest once per quarter, you have already lost 1617 USD.
+And if you invest even less frequently every six months, you have lost 4033 USD!
 And it is only by investing 1000 USD every month.

 Let’s see what happens after 20 years.

 After 20 years, the quarterly investor lost 5934 USD compared to the monthly investor.
-For most people, this is more than one month of retirement.
+For most people, this is more than one month of monthly expenses.
 So, the quarterly investor wasted one month already!

 What if we invest more?

 Until now, our scenarios only invested 1000 USD per month.
-Let’s see what happens if our investors are investing 2000 USD every month.
+Let’s see what happens if our investors invest 2000 USD every month.

 When we invest more every month, the differences are higher between each investing frequency.
 By investing every quarter instead of every month, our investor is losing 11868 USD!
-This is at least 2 months of retirement wasted!
+This is at least two months of monthly expenses wasted!

 Finally, let’s increase that to 5000 USD per month.

 Over 20 years, by investing quarterly instead of every month, our investor has lost 29673 USD!
-For most people, this is half a year of retirement.
-I am pretty sure this is not worth the few minutes saved each quarter!
+For most people, this is half a year of monthly expenses.
+I am sure this is not worth the few minutes saved each quarter!

 What about the worst case?